What the Agent Does

 Agent Capabilities

-- LLM communication — handles model requests, response parsing, and retries
+The AI agent is built on a framework that manages:- LLM communication — handles model requests, response parsing, and retries

 - Streaming — provides real-time event iteration as the model generates output